David William McMillan, Ph.D.

 Description: The American Spinal Injury Association (ASIA)’s SCI Science Perspectives podcast disseminates the latest-and-greatest scientific work in the field of spinal cord injury (SCI) via a conversation with researchers that approaches their work from two perspectives: the “scholarly” perspective and the “community” perspective.
 First, ASIA’s Committees identify new and influential scientific papers relevant to the committee’s interests.
 Then the podcast host(s) interview the author(s) of the papers, approaching their project from each perspective.
 Then, the conversation from perspective is published as its own episode type.
 This podcast was founded and is produced by Suzanne L. Groah, Marla A. Petriello, and me… in part with ASIA’s Communication Committee.

-Select Video Stories
+Select Video Stories (produced by me)

-Select Audio Stories
+Select Audio Stories (produced by me)

 css.php